erlendskinnemoen/SafetyAI-DataProcessing/README.md

 ## improve_text_gpt_35_turbo.py
 improve_text_gpt_35_turbo.py utilizes Azure OpenAI's GPT (generative pretrained transformer) model to improve and clarify given input text, currently improvement reports from K-fleet with a focus on safety content.
 It takes an input text and provides a version of the text that has been improved in terms of clarity, technical language, grammar, and spelling.
 The new text is presented as a new column to the input file.
 - Error handling: The `aiImprovedResponse` function tries to handle errors related to http, service requests, timeout and bad request errors.
-If any row uses more than max_tries it’s saved to a csv file (improved_text_failed_rows.csv), available for futher inspection.
+If any row uses more than max_tries it’s saved to a csv file (improved_text_failed_rows.csv), available for further inspection.

 ## parse_topics_gpt_35_turbo.py
 parse_topics_gpt_35_turbo.py utilizes Azure OpenAI's GPT to extract topics from blocks of text.
 It is designed for parallel processing and manages potential API errors with retries.
-The core objective is choosing a set of key topics (from the `categories.txt`file) related to safety for personnel and material by analyzing the unstructured text data.
+The core objective is choosing a set of key topics (from the `categories.txt` file) related to safety for personnel and material by analyzing the unstructured text data.
 After processing each chunk, the script introduces a brief pause (sleep) before moving on to the next chunk.
-The purpose of the sleep is to not overloading the openAI server, which wil trigger a limit error.
+The purpose of the sleep is to not overload the OpenAI server, which will trigger a limit error.
 - Error handling: The `aiTopicResponse` function tries to handle errors related to http, service requests, timeout and bad request errors.
-If any row uses more than max_tries it’s saved to a csv file (parsed_topics_failed_rows.csv), available for futher inspection.
+If any row uses more than max_tries it’s saved to a csv file (parsed_topics_failed_rows.csv), available for further inspection.

 # Contribute
 ## TODO's
 TODO: Deploy to Azure Kubernetes Service

+TODO: Tweek the system promt for `promt_improvedText` to avoid the 400 Error.
+It seems to be enacted by Microsoft and not OpenAI: [Azure OpenAI filtering  policy](https://go.microsoft.com/fwlink/?linkid=2198766).
+"Only customers who have been approved for modified content filtering have full content filtering control and can turn content filters partially or fully off.
+Content filtering control doesn't apply to content filters for DALL-E (preview) or GPT-4 Turbo with Vision (preview).
+Apply for modified content filters using this form: [Azure OpenAI Limited Access Review: Modified Content Filtering](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUMlBQNkZMR0lFRldORTdVQzQ0TEI5Q1ExOSQlQCN0PWcu)."

 If you want to learn more about creating good readme files then refer the following [guidelines](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-a-readme?view=azure-devops).
 You can also seek inspiration from the below readme files:
 - [ASP.NET Core](https://github.com/aspnet/Home)